kashyapadarsh13/mini-project_02/README.md

 # mini-project_02
 THIS IS A BACKGROUND WEBSITE.
-Basically what happen is ->   1.
+Here is the link for getting the access of the website: https://kashyapadarsh13.github.io/mini-project_02/ Basically what happen is ->   1.
 By default the background-color is white
                               2. When clicked on the round color boxcolor , the background color changes.
                               3. And if the web is referesh . it restore background color back to white.